myhops/cewrap/README.md

 Assume the downstream service is on `service.example.com` and it returns json formatted responses with person information.

-A successful post request to `http://service.example.com/persons/id12345` resource that contains persons will result in an event with the following attributes.
+A successful post request to `http://service.example.com/persons/id12345` resource that contains persons will result in an event with the following attributes:

 - subject: `/persons/id12345`
 - type: `com.example.persons.post_handled`